birajsilwal/Train-Simulation/src/smarttrain/README.md

 Smart smarttrain.Train

 TODO
-- Read in the config file
+- Read in the config file Chris

-- get a list of all of the components
+- get a list of all of the components Chris

+- Make objects Biraj
+    - Track
+    - Train
+    - Message
+    - Station

 - make the track

 - While loop---------------------
 - Make a move